fahyada/comp-eng-ess-final-project/README.md

 # final-project2
-final project for computer engineering essential a simple game implementing knowledge of frontend and backend
+Final project for computer engineering essential, a simple game implementing knowledge of frontend and backend